Largest artificial non-nuclear explosions: Prüm explosion

 On 15 July 1949 in the German town of Prüm, an underground bunker inside the hill of Kalvarienberg and used previously by the German Army to store ammunition, but now filled with French Army munitions, caught fire.
 After a mostly successful evacuation, the 500 tonnes of ammunition in the bunker exploded and destroyed large parts of the town.
-12 people died and 15 were severely injured.
+12 people died and 15 were injured severely.

+South Amboy powder pier explosion

+The South Amboy powder pier explosion occurred on 19 May 1950.
+More than 420 tons of explosives in transit at the Raritan River Port in South Amboy, New Jersey detonated due to unknown causes, killing 31 people and injuring more than 350.

 Cali explosion, Colombia

-On 7 August 1956, seven trucks from the Colombian National Army, carrying more than 40 tons of dynamite, exploded.
+On 7 August 1956, seven lorries from the Colombian National Army, carrying more than 40 tons of dynamite, exploded.
 The explosion killed more than 1,000 people, and left a crater 25 m deep and 60 m in diameter.

+Kyshtym disaster, Chelyabinsk Oblast, Soviet Union

+On 29 September 1957, an explosion occurred within stainless steel containers located in a concrete canyon 8.2 meters deep used to store high-level waste.
+The explosion completely destroyed one of the containers, out of 14 total containers ("cans") in the canyon.
+The explosion was caused because the cooling system in one of the tanks at Mayak, containing about 70–80 tons of liquid radioactive waste, failed and was not repaired.
+The temperature in it started to rise, resulting in evaporation and a chemical explosion of the dried waste, consisting mainly of ammonium nitrate and acetates.
+The explosion was estimated to have had a force of at least 70 tons of TNT.

 Ripple Rock, British Columbia, Canada

 On 5 April 1958, an underwater mountain at Ripple Rock, British Columbia, Canada was levelled by the explosion of 1,375 tonnes of Nitramex 2H, an ammonium nitrate-based explosive.
-This was one of the largest non-nuclear planned explosions on record, and the subject of the first CBC live broadcast coast-to-coast.
+This was one of the largest non-nuclear planned explosions on record, and the subject of the first Canadian Broadcasting Corporation live broadcast coast-to-coast.